 Fondant Potatoes are potatoes that are peeled, cut into cylinders, browned in butter, and then oven-roasted in butter and chicken stock.
 Try my Hasselback Potatoes for another delicious way to enjoy russet potatoes.

-What is Fondant Potatoes?
+What are Fondant Potatoes?

 Fondant potatoes, also known as pommes fondant, or melting potatoes, is a method of cooking potatoes that originated in France.
 Potatoes are peeled, the ends are cut off, and then they are cut into stout cylinders.
 They end up being crispy on the outside and soft and tender on the inside like they are melting in your mouth (hence, the name).
 And, to make them even more flavorful, they are smothered in a stock and butter sauce.